 Tetris is a video puzzle game originally designed and programmed by Alexey Pajitnov in June 1985.
 Since its release it has gone on to become a jewel of the video game industry with appearances upon nearly every console since its release.

-Although the game has had many successful spinoff's such as the SNES classic ' Tetris Attack', the original Tetris concept has barely changed after 20 years with improvements and fine tweaks still being made to its already perfect gameplay and design.
+Although the game has had many successful spinoffs such as the SNES classic ' Tetris Attack', the original Tetris concept has barely changed after 20 years, with only minor improvements and fine tweaks being made to its gameplay and design.
 The franchise continues to make healthy sales despite its age.
 23 years since its debut, its clear that the Tetris franchise is here to stay.

 In June 1985, Tetris was created by Pajitnov on an Elektronika 60 and soon after an improved MS-DOS version, with partner Dmitry Pavlovsky ,and then ported to the IBM PC by Vadim Gerasimov.
 Tetris started to spread all over Moscow, it was then brought to Hungary, where Hungarian programmers ported Tetris to Apple II and Commodore 64.
 This original Elektronika 60 version is available to download courtesy of Gerasimov here.

-Pajitnov has since gone on to created the popular puzzle game franchise Hexic, which once came free with every Xbox 360 Premium package.
-He has since left microsoft in 2005, and been rumored to be working with Wildsnake Software.
+Pajitnov has since gone on to create the popular puzzle game franchise Hexic, which once came free with every Xbox 360 Premium package.
+He has since left Microsoft in 2005, and been rumored to be working with Wildsnake Software.